Sneak Peek – Marked

 “Come on.”
 I yanked the manual override, both hands white-knuckled on the yoke.
 “Come on—”

 The shuttle answered with a sound like a dying animal.
-A lurch threw me sideways against my harness, hard enough to knock the air from my lungs and leave a bruise I’d feel for days.
+A roll threw me sideways against my harness, hard enough to knock the air from my lungs and leave a bruise I’d feel for days.
 My teeth snapped together.
 My vision went white at the edges.

 Outside the viewport, the planet consumed everything.